 A Grade I listed building, Old College is recognised as one of the UK’s most significant nineteenth-century buildings, in Gothic revival style.

-You can find out more about the project by reading some of the news stories we've published in the past:
+You can find out more about the HLF announcement and the restoration proposals by reading some of the news stories we've published so far:

 - 7 March 2017 - St David's Day Awards

 - 7 March 2017 - Aber students recall Afghan kayaking adventure

 - 17 February 2017 - Nature presenter Iolo Williams opens Archaeopteryx exhibition

 - 13 February 2017 - Penparcausaurus to join Archaeopteryx exhibition

 - 7 February 2017 - Nature preseneter Iolo Williams to open Archaeopteryx exhibition

 - 6 January 2017 - Prehistoric bird exhibit takes flight at Aberystwyth

 - 15 December 2016 - Aberystwyth University commemorates fallen student